Browse ECA's latest data trends, announcements and news stories and register online for events.

 If you would like to contact our public relations team, you can find contact details on the Press page.

-Hong Kong professionals expected to receive 1.8% real-terms salary increase in 2018, down from 2% in 2017
+UK professionals are expected to receive 0.8% real-terms salary increase in 2019, double the increase received in 2018 (0.4%)

 Average real salary increase in Singapore forecast to be 2.6%, down from 2.9% in 2018, due to higher inflation

 The average salary increase in Hong Kong is forecast to be only 1.9% above inflation in 2019

 With Oktoberfest kicking off this September, the latest Cost Of Living data from ECA International reveals that UK revellers will be paying eight percent more per beer than last year.

 Strength of euro secures 30 European cities in the top 100 most expensive in the world, up from only 12 last year.